learningequality/ka-lite/INSTALL.md

 ### Linux

 Most versions of Linux should have Apache available for installation through their package management systems.
-In Ubuntu/Debian, you should be able to install Apache and mod_esgi via:
+In Ubuntu/Debian, you should be able to install Apache and mod_wsgi via:

 `sudo apt-get install apache2 libapache2-mod-wsgi`